asmafarhat2006/checker-project/time.md

 -   ### Building Structure of Application

-    -   Around 30mins to build the overall Console API structure
+    -   Around 30mins to build the overall Console API structure with Console Commands

 -   ### Check Palindrome

-    -   10mins
+    -   15mins

 -   ### Check Pangram

-    -   10mins
+    -   15mins

 -   ### Check Anagram

-    -   10mins
+    -   15mins

 -   ### Unit Test

-	-  30mins to setup the Unit Test suite for commands and the classes
+	-  15mins to setup the Unit Test suite for commands and the classes